hteumeuleu/hteumeuleu.com/_drafts/fonts-in-emails.md

 macOS Catalina provides a staggering amount of 520 preinstalled fonts. iOS 13 follows with 273 preinstalled fonts.
 Windows 10 has 183 fonts.
 And Android has… 9 font families.

 Android is a special case because there’s not one true version of Android.
-Default fonts will vary if you have a Samsung, Xiaomi, … device.
+Default fonts will vary if you have a Samsung, Xiaomi, or Google device.
 While Apple and Microsoft provide very clear lists of the default fonts installed on their systems, I haven't been able to find such a list for any maker of Android devices.
 (Google only has a list from way back to [Android 4.1](https://developer.android.com/about/versions/android-4.1.html#Fonts)).

 With so little fonts available on Android, it should be clear now why “safe fonts” make little to no sense.
 Even _Arial_ or _Times New Roman_ are absent from Android.